 At the Pittsburg Area Farmers’ Market, you’ll find fresh, locally-grown produce and farm-processed foods.
 Our vendors offer seasonal fruits and vegetables, meats, baked goods, jams and preserves, nursery plants, flowers and more.
 Local artisans also sell handmade crafts and home goods.
 As part of our commitment to providing fresh, healthy foods for everyone in our community, we accept EBT/Vision/SNAP cards.

 The farmers’ market is operated by the City of Pittsburg with feedback from the Farmer’s Market Advisory Board.
 The advisory board is made up of seven volunteers appointed by the Pittsburg City Commission.

-Join us every Saturday from April – October and each Wednesday from May – August!
+Join us every Saturday from May 9 – October 31

 Farmers’ Market Pavilion

 The Pittsburg Area Farmers’ Market will be open during the 2020 season with restrictions due to COVID-19.
 The Pittsburg Parks & Recreation Department has implemented new procedures at the market to ensure the safety of patrons and vendors.
 Learn more.